Restore and Protect Reproductive Care

 - A commitment to an evidence-based approach to change policy (provide comprehensive training) and practice.

-TOWN HALLS on REPRODUCTIVE CARE POST-ROE
+TOWN HALLS AND SALONS on REPRODUCTIVE CARE POST-ROE

 Following the Supreme Court decision on Dobbs and the overturn of Roe v.
 Wade, AMWA hosted a series of town halls to provide a safe space where women in medicine could come together to voice concerns, raise questions, and share stories.
-In a growing number of states, physicians fear repercussions from new laws that could unwittingly lead to criminal indictment while in the course of providing standard medical care.
-We want to explore the impact that this changing clinical landscape is presenting to practitioners and trainees across all specialties as well as to provide resources and action steps in ways that might make a positive difference in medicine and for our patients
+In many states, physicians feared repercussions from new laws that could unwittingly lead to criminal indictment while in the course of providing standard medical care.
+AMWA also partnered with HealthyWomen and Moms Rising in hosting public salons to help the wider community understand the complexities involved in providing reproductive care.

 Past Reproductive Health Salons

-Reproductive Health Salons – Faced with Having an Abortion: 2 Women’s Experiences (Oct.
+- Reproductive Health Salon – Faced with Having an Abortion: 2 Women’s Experiences (Oct.
 26, 2022)

 - Marguerite Shepard, MD is a Reproductive Endocrinology & Infertility Specialist in Indianapolis, IN and has over 58 years of experience in the medical field.
 She graduated from Johns Hopkins U, School of Medicine medical school in 1963 and is retired Professor Emeritus of Obstetrics & Gynecology at IUSM.
 She practiced before abortion was legal and will speak on her experiences.
 She does not speak on behalf of IUSM.